Pigritia fidella

 Taxonomic Uncertainty

 The 'cf.' notation indicates this identification is provisional, based on comparison with described material of P. fidella rather than examination.
-The was described by Walsingham in 1882, but modern revisionary work on North Pigritia is lacking.
+The was described by Walsingham in 1882, but modern revisionary work on North American Pigritia is lacking.